PixarAnimationStudios/ruby-jss/lib/jss/webhooks/README.md

 # In reality, a webserver would extract this from the data POSTed from the JSS
 posted_json = JSSWebHooks.sample_jsons[:ComputerAdded]

-# Create JSSWebHooks::Event::<subclass> instance for the event
+# Create JSSWebHooks::Event::ComputerAddedEvent instance for the event
 event = JSSWebHooks::Event.parse_event posted_json

 # Call the events #handle method, which will execute any ComputerAdded